sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 >
 >In order to set repeat, what type of binding do you need (trick question)?
 >
->When you create a Repeat, what binding type do you now have access to?
+>When you create a repeat, what binding type do you now have access to?